alsash110/comm-2216-obs/docs/introduction/introduction.md

 The purpose of this document is to help you get started with using Linux.
 The sections in this document introduce you to some basic concepts and commands.

 Linux is a free, multi-user operating system that is secure, customizable, and stable.
-These factors have lead to the wide adoption of Linux in industry and it now forms the backbone of the internet.
+These factors to have lead to the wide adoption of Linux in industry and it now forms the backbone of the internet.

 ---